 My goal is to teach anthropology as a discipline that is diverse but integrated.
 I have taught courses in three of the four sub-fields of anthropology (cultural, physical, and linguistic anthropology) and designed and taught a wide range of undergraduate and graduate courses at Western Oregon University, the University of California at Santa Cruz, Santa Monica College, and the University of California at Los Angeles, including: Language and Culture, Physical Anthropology, Cultural Anthropology, Evolution of Human Societies, Cultural Ecology, Hunter-Gatherers, Ethnographic Methods, Ethnographic Writing, Research Design and Data Analysis, Anthropology of Africa, Pastoral Nomads, and Socialization and Development.
 I am currently teaching the following courses at the Ohio State University:

-- 2202: Introduction to Cultural Anthropology (syllabus)
+- 2202: Introduction to Cultural Anthropology (listen what students have to say)

 - 3418: Anthropology of Africa (syllabus)